austingamez91/Serverless_API_POC/README.md

-A simple proof of concept for a serverless API written in typescript
+A simple proof of concept for a serverless API written in typescript.
+It is currently live, deployed through docker containers on [Render](https://render.com/)

 It consists of 3 subfolders: